 Som-Mai Nguyen joined Nationalities Service Center (NSC) in September 2022.
-She holds a B.S. from Stanford University and a J.D. from the University of Pennsylvania, where she assisted clients in asylum and dependency matters through the Transnational and Child Advocacy Clinics and served as Editor-in-Chief of the Journal of Law and Social Change.
+She holds a B.S. from Stanford University and a J.D. from the University of Pennsylvania, where she assisted clients in asylum and juvenile dependency matters through the Transnational and Child Advocacy Clinics and served as Editor-in-Chief of the Journal of Law and Social Change.
 During law school, Som-Mai also interned with Advocates for Children of New York, the ACLU of Louisiana, the ACLU of Texas, and the Educational Opportunities Section of DOJ's Civil Rights Division.
 From Houston, she is a proud graduate of its PK-12 Title I public schools.

 Ryan is Managing Attorney for Removal Defense Programs at the Pennsylvania Immigration Resource Center (PIRC).
 He oversees PIRC’s detention work including, the Legal Orientation Program (LOP), direct representation of vulnerable persons, representation through the National Qualified Representative Program (NQRP) for individuals deemed not competent to represent themselves before the immigration court, and PAIFUP representation.

 Ryan joined PIRC as a staff attorney in 2015, and graduated, cum laude, from Pepperdine University School of Law in May of 2014.
 Ryan obtained a BA in Economics and Religious Studies at the University of Virginia in 2008 and remains an avid Wahoo fan.